Photography II: Digital – Fall 2022

 - Students must have a digital camera with full manual control (e.g. Digital SLR, including a range of shutter speeds and aperture settings.

-- Students must have proficient working knowledge of basic workflow in Adobe Lightroom, such as is introduced in the prerequisites Photography I: Digital.
+- Students must have proficient working knowledge of basic workflow in Adobe Lightroom, such as is introduced in the prerequisite Photography I: Digital.

 - Students should expect to spend several hours per week on assignments for this course.